The French Major and Minor

 The French Minor

-Students who are interested in pursuing French studies but choose not to study away may wish to pursue a French minor.
+Students who are interested in pursuing Francophone studies but choose not to study away may wish to pursue a French minor.

 - Please note that courses taken abroad do not count towards the French minor.
 If you plan to study abroad, plan to pursue a French or Romance major.